 I am Tarrice Love.
 I was born and raised in Memphis, Tn.
 My mom was a teen mother raising two boys alone, so I was accustom to living in "struggle-type" situations.
 I have spent my life using my creativity taking nothing and turning it into something.
 I wanted to be an artist in the fashion industry so I taught myself how to sew by taking clothes apart and putting them back together again.
 My granny was in medical school and she would get me and my little brother to draw her anatomy assignments... that help me to understand the human body and its relationship with clothing.
 I read every book I could find in the public library about fashion and art.

 After my bother died (he shot himself while playing with a gun at a friend's house), I decided to go to college and study fashion design.
 That is when I discovered my love for photography.
 I was working at the local newspaper in the mailroom to help pay for school.
-I barely made enough to pay foy books and supplies.
-None of the local magazine would hire me as a photographer and none of the local model agencies wouldn't let a black man from South Memphis photograph their pristine white girls.
+I barely made enough to pay for books and art supplies.
+None of the local magazine would hire me as a photographer and none of the local model agencies would let a black man from South Memphis photograph their pristine white girls.
 I worked with my friends and classmates from college.
 After much resistance, I came to terms with the limited possibilities of living a fashion dream in Memphis was unlikely.
 I didn't want to give up because momma didn't raise no quitters.
 I decided to aim high.
 I told myself if I was gonna be broke and struggling, I might as well do so in a place I had a real chance to live my dream.

 On October 27th, 2006 I packed my camera, computer, and my savings of $650 and moved to New York City to pursue my dream of being a noted fashion photographer.
 I started out couch crashing at photographer/model William Springfield's apartment in the Bronx.
-I really didn't know him but we became "friends" thru Black Planet, a social media website for black folks to connect with each other.
-I was taking a major leap of faith and basically moving in with a stranger.
+I really didn't know him but we became friends thru Black Planet, a social media website for black folks to connect with each other.
+I was taking a major leap of faith and basically moving in with someone i hardly knew.
 I transferred my job at FedEx working the elevator for International Customs to be a part-time foot courier in Manhattan.
 I didnt know what being a foot courier meant but I thought this was the best situation for me.
 A morning job with health care and benefits that allowed me a flexible schedule and freedom to pursue photography on my terms.

 I start every morning waking up at 4am to get as much done before catching the 6:30am subway train to Manhattan to do my "Clark Kent" (FedEx foot courier job).
 I call it my "Clark Kent" because of the way ppl ignore me when i'm in that uniform and the amount of work we haveta do within the time frame we have to do it.
 Its a grueling 100+ block radius with only a few hours to deliver.
 After work, I take my burning calves and swollen feet back home.
 I eat something right quick before models start arriving for any scheduled shooting.
 After the photoshoots are done i'm so tired, I usually skip dinner, try to get some retouching done and go to bed and at 4am the cycle starts all over again